| | | | | | |

 Hofbräuhaus München Biergarten

-Our evening finished off with a two hour drive to our first hotel.
-With plenty of light during the drive, we enjoyed views of the German countryside and the Alps.
+The evening concluded with a peaceful two-hour drive to our first hotel.
+With plenty of daylight left, we were treated to stunning views of the German countryside and the majestic Alps, setting the perfect tone for the adventures ahead.

 August 9th